 But seek first his kingdom and his righteousness, and all these things will be given to you as well.
 Matthew 6:33

 The reality is that some things never change.
-Some principles rise above the changes of time and technology, and what Jesus stressed is just as true today as it was when He taught the disciples long ago.
-If you make God first in your life, He, in turn, will see that your needs are met.
+What Jesus stressed long ago is just as true today as it was when He taught the disciples long ago.
+When you get your focus right, all the rest of the world and your desires will take on proper perspective.

-In one word, it is to prioritize your life, your time, your value system, and your relationships.
-No, this does not mean you neglect your family, running to church every third day, or you neglect your business or your fields, as the case may be, but you in a conscious decision make God your senior partner, and you subject everything you have to the Lordship of Jesus Christ.
+In one sentence what Jesus is saying you must do is to prioritize your life, your time, your value system, and your relationships.
+Having a spiritual dimension to your life doesn’t mean you neglect your family, running to church every day, or you neglect your business or your fields, as the case may be; but as a conscious decision you make God your senior partner and Jesus Christ the Lord of your life.

 When Jesus talked to the crowd of people who had come to hear Him teach, when He spoke these words, some of them got nervous, just as you may have done.
 Forget it, friend.
 He knows the end from the beginning.
 You don’t.
 He sees far beyond the fog that obscures your vision.
 That’s why focus means God can direct your life and you will keep your sanity in a mad, mad world.

 Remember that the Hubble telescope in space would be worthless without a gyroscope, and without focus you will wander in confusion, knowing neither east or west, up or down.

 Resource reading: Luke 15:11-31